grokify/ringcentral-sdk-ruby/scripts/fax-custom-coverpage/README.md

 Custom Cover Page Demo in Ruby
 ==============================

-A custom fax coverpage can be added by includig the coverpage as the first attachment and having the fax API not include its own cover page.
+A custom fax cover page can be added by including the cover page as the first attachment and having the fax API not include its own cover page.

-The demo shows how to create a custom coverpage using HTML and use it with the fax API.
+The demo shows how to create a custom cover page using HTML and use it with the fax API.

 Components of the demo include: